earthai-tech/gofast/README.md

 6. **Train multiple estimators**

-Do you want to train multiple estimators in parallel(at the same time) ?
-Don't worry ``gofast`` does it for you and save your results into a binary disk.
+Do you want to train multiple estimators in parallel(at the same time)?
+Don't worry ``gofast`` does it for you and saves your results into a binary disk.
 The ``parallelize_estimators`` function is built to simplify your task.
-To understand why ``gofast`` deserves its name, let try to evaluate three estimators (`SVC`, `DecisionTreeClassifier` and `LogisticRegression`) on a simple IRIS dataset.
-Then we compare the time elapsed with naive and the parallelize approach proposed by ``gofast``.
-Let do this!
+To understand why ``gofast`` deserves its name, let's try to evaluate three estimators (`SVC`, `DecisionTreeClassifier` and `LogisticRegression`) on a simple IRIS dataset.
+Then we compare the time elapsed with naive and the parallelized approach proposed by ``gofast``.
+Let's do this!
 ```python
 >>> import time
 >>> from sklearn.svm import SVC